Categories

 International Cultivar Registration Authority

 A cultivar is a particular type of cultivated plant that people have created or selected for its interesting features.
-Tradescantia Hub was appointed International Cultivar Registration Authority (ICRA) for the Tradescantia genus in 2022 (here is the official page on the ISHS website, the organisation which appoints ICRAs).
-That means I’m officially in charge of keeping track of all cultivar names that are ever used in the genus, throughout the world.
+Tradescantia Hub was appointed International Cultivar Registration Authority (ICRA) for the Tradescantia genus in 2022 (here is the official page on the ISHS website, the organisation which appoints ICRAs), and that was expanded to the entire Commelinaceae family in 2025.
+That means I’m officially in charge of keeping track of all cultivar names that are ever used in the family, throughout the world.

 As ICRA, I follow a detailed set of rules that have been internationally agreed for decades.
 The official version is very long and wordy, but I’ve also written a plain english translation.